JBurrellIRL/ProjectFive/README.md

 To clone this repository follow the below steps:

 1. Locate the repository at this link [JB's Record Store](https://github.com/JBurrellIRL/ProjectFive).
-2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
+2. Under the **'Code'** heading, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.
 5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.